rskrisel/tf-idf/README.md

 tfidf_df = tfidf_df.drop('00_Document Frequency', errors='ignore')
 ```

-Let's reorganize the DataFrame so that the words are in rows rather than columns.
+Use the stack function to reorganize the DataFrame so that the words are in rows rather than columns.
+We need to reset the index to make sure the results became a dataframe and not a series object

 ```python